Would you like to get free products from major and small companies? Alright, you can do so by being a product reviewer.

 While there is no monetary incentive for participating in campaigns, you do receive the items sent.

-Although this site is mostly geared at homeschooling families, you may register and receive complimentary goods to review.
+Although this site is mostly geared toward homeschooling families, you may register and receive complimentary goods to review.
 As a product reviewer, you’ll evaluate and use homeschooling materials prior to their publication on Homeschool.com.

 While it is unclear what requirements you must satisfy to become a product tester, registration is free and simple.
 Simply sign up for the company’s product tester email list, and you’ll receive opportunities to test out books, printables, reports, and homeschooling kits.